abraham-yusuf/celo/README.md

 cd or change directory, in your root folder you need install dependencies.

 npm install

-then you need to install truffle npm install -g truffle and follow the steps below
+then you need to install truffle

+npm install -g truffle

+then

+cp .env.example .env

+and don't forget edit your API KEY in .env file

+and follow the steps below